hgroeder/hgroeder.github.io/index.md

 * forever stuck between the love of two women
 * will always follow his instinct of honour and loyalty without considering the consequences
 * will always take good care of his friends
+As Alatriste would say:
+>I'm not a man of many words.
+>Let the sword and dagger to the talking.